 A. Copyright Infringement

-If the university receives a complaint from a copyright owner or his/her agent that a student is unlawfully making available digitized copies of copyright protected material through use of the university's computer networks the complaint will be forwarded to the student, who will be asked to remove the copyrighted material.
+If the University receives a complaint from a copyright owner or his/her agent that a student is unlawfully making available digitized copies of copyright protected material through use of the University's computer networks the complaint will be forwarded to the student, who will be asked to remove the copyrighted material.
 The student will be required to complete a copyright infringement tutorial.
 Repeat offenses may lead to loss of Internet privileges and referral for disciplinary action under the Code of Student Conduct.

-Any complaints received about copyright infringement by university employees in the use of university computer resources will be referred to the Office of General Counsel, who will work with the cognizant university official to respond to the complaint.
+Any complaints received about copyright infringement by University employees in the use of university computer resources will be referred to the Office of General Counsel, who will work with the cognizant University official to respond to the complaint.
 Where appropriate, the complaint will be handled in accord with the notice and takedown procedures specified in the Digital Millennium Copyright Act.

 B. Other Misuses of Computer Resources

 Complaints about employee misuse of computer resources should be referred to the Director of Information Technology, who may work with the employee to informally resolve the complaint.
-If the complaint cannot be resolved informally or is deemed to be egregious, either the Director of Information Technology or the complainant may refer the matter to the Provost for faculty and instructional staff, or to the Director of Human Resources for all other employees.
+If the complaint cannot be resolved informally or is deemed to be egregious, either the Director of Information Technology or the complainant may refer the matter to the Provost for faculty and instructional staff, or to the Chief Human Resources Officer for all other employees.